kyracho/PitchPerfect/README.md

+### Pitch Perfect Tuner

+I _think_ this is the first watchOS app that combines a metronome, a chromatic tuner, and a note player in one app.

+Despite the name _Pitch Perfect Tuner_:
+- The chromatic tuner is accurate to within 1 Hz.
+- The metronome is almost perfectly accurate after the first two beats.
+- The note player is almost perfectly accurate from the get go.

+Please enjoy a simple app with a useful functionality :)

+It's on the Apple store, exclusivly for watchOS.

 <img height="310" alt="Screenshot 2024-08-25 at 7 29 34 PM" src="https://github.com/user-attachments/assets/f9976730-cb27-460f-8fa5-1370744833d0">

 <img height="310" alt="Screenshot 2024-08-25 at 7 36 24 PM" src="https://github.com/user-attachments/assets/5230f656-fb6d-4f11-96e9-52fb6a7834ab">